 Your dream of owning a home in Italy seems to be drawing nearer, and you are rightly researching as much as possible so that you can make informed decisions.
 Something else you are well advised to do is to consult with an independent Italian real estate lawyer from the outset.
 The Italian property buying process is quite different to the system you may be used to in the UK, and of course you are likely going to face language barriers and numerous cultural differences when it comes to Italian legal procedures.

-A specialist Italian property solicitor will steer you away from the common pitfalls, and will also be able to provide you with valuable advice on various aspects of your purchase, some of which may help you reduce the amount of inheritance tax payable when you leave the property to your heirs in the future.
+A specialist Italian property lawyer will steer you away from the common pitfalls, and will also be able to provide you with valuable advice on various aspects of your purchase, some of which may help you reduce the amount of inheritance tax payable when you leave the property to your heirs in the future.

 The following information has been compiled by our experts in order to introduce you to the most commonly asked questions about buying a property in Italy.
 Of course, should you wish to talk to an Italian real estate lawyer from our dedicated team on an individual basis, you are most welcome to contact us.